Prior Authorization of Non-Emergent Hyperbaric Oxygen

 First Year Data

-The Centers for Medicare & Medicaid Services (CMS) is releasing results from the first year of the Non-Emergent HBO Therapy Prior Authorization model.
+CMS is releasing results from the first year of the Non-Emergent HBO Therapy Prior Authorization Model.
 Please see the Status Update in the "Downloads" section below.

 Prior authorization does not create new clinical documentation requirements.
 Instead, it requires the same information necessary to support Medicare payment, just earlier in the process.
 Prior authorization allows providers and suppliers to address issues with claims prior to rendering services and to avoid an appeal process.